SoftUni-Internal/interactive-content/EN/07-Spring-Essentials/02-Additional-Spring-Functionalities.md

 [slide hideTitle]
 # CrossOrigin

-By using CrossOrigin we can make HTTP requests to a different domain and Java Spring automatically adds needed headers so different domains can execute requests to this route.
+By using "**CrossOrigin**" we can make HTTP requests to a **different domain** and Java Spring automatically adds needed headers so another domain can execute requests to this route.

 ```java
 @CrossOrigin